-- (1) Reckless as to the fact that he or she has a responsibility under civil law for the health, welfare, or supervision of the complainant who is under 18 years of age; - (2) Either: - (A) Purposely causes serious mental injury to the complainant; or - (B) Recklessly causes serious bodily injury to the complainant. - (b) Second degree.
-A person commits second degree criminal abuse of a minor when that person: - (1) Reckless as to the fact that he or she has a responsibility under civil law for the health, welfare, or supervision of the complainant who is under 18 years of age; - (2) Either: - (A) Causes serious mental injury to the complainant; or - (B) Causes significant bodily injury to the complainant. - (c) Third degree.
-A person commits third degree criminal abuse of a minor when that person: - (1) Reckless as to the fact that he or she has a responsibility under civil law for the health, welfare, or supervision of the complainant who is under 18 years of age; - (2) In fact, commits against the complainant: sixth degree assault under RCC § 22E-1202(f); menacing under RCC § 22E-1203; criminal threats under RCC § 22E-1204; offensive physical contact under RCC § 22E-1205; criminal restraint under RCC § 22E-1404; stalking under RCC § 22E-1801; or electronic stalking under RCC § 22E-1802. - (d) Penalties. - (1) First degree criminal abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree criminal abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Third degree criminal abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (e) Definitions.
-The terms "purposely" and "reckless" have the meanings specified in RCC § 22E-206; and the terms "bodily injury," "complainant," "serious bodily injury," "serious mental injury," and "significant bodily injury" have the meanings specified in RCC § 22E-701.
+- (a) First degree.
+An actor commits first degree criminal abuse of a minor when the actor: - (1) Is reckless as to the fact that: - (A) The actor has a responsibility under civil law for the health, welfare, or supervision of the complainant; and - (B) The complainant is under 18 years of age; and - (2) Either: - (A) Purposely causes serious mental injury to the complainant; or - (B) Recklessly causes serious bodily injury to the complainant. - (b) Second degree.
+An actor commits second degree criminal abuse of a minor when the actor: - (1) Is reckless as to the fact that: - (A) The actor has a responsibility under civil law for the health, welfare, or supervision of the complainant; and - (B) The complainant is under 18 years of age; and - (2) Causes significant bodily injury to the complainant. - (c) Third degree.
+An actor commits third degree criminal abuse of a minor when the actor: - (1) Is reckless as to the fact that: - (A) The actor has a responsibility under civil law for the health, welfare, or supervision of the complainant; and - (B) The complainant is under 18 years of age; and - (2) Either: - (A) Causes serious mental injury to the complainant; or - (B) In fact, commits a predicate offense against persons against the complainant. - (d) Exclusion from liability.
+An actor does not commit an offense under this section when, in fact, the actor's conduct is specifically permitted by a District statute or regulation. - (e) Affirmative defense.
+It is an affirmative defense to prosecution under this subsection (b) and subsection (c) of this section that the actor, in fact: - (1) Is not a person with legal authority over the complainant; and - (2) Reasonably believes that a person with legal authority over the complainant, acting consistent with that authority, would give effective consent to the injury or the conduct constituting the offense. - (f) Penalties. - (1) First degree criminal abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree criminal abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Third degree criminal abuse of a minor is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both.